cappuccino/cappuccino/README.markdown

 System Requirements
 -------------------
-To run Cappuccino applications, all you need is a HTML5 compliant web browser.
+To run Cappuccino applications, all you need is a web browser.

 You can develop Cappuccino applications with only a simple text editor on any platform.